Semi-classical work and quantum work identities in Weyl representation: Semi-classical approximation of a thermal state

 Finally, we retrieve for the Weyl symbol, defined in (\ref{semicthermal2}), an expression equivalent to the one in \cite{berry89}, but in {\it imaginary time}, that is

 with

 and the prefactor

 Here, $\Ssp$ represents the action $S$ evaluated at the saddle-point.
 The term $A(p,q)=i \int_{\uc_\0}^{\uc_\1} \psp(\uc)\der_{\uc} {\qsp}(\uc) ~d\tau -ip\Qsp$ is a real number that can be interpreted as the area between the complex arc $(\psp(\uc),\qsp(\uc))$ and its chord, as shown in figure \ref{sptraj1}.
+As a consequence, $G(p,q)$ is also a real function.
+On the other hand, $\Gamma(p,q)$ is also real since the Weyl representation of any Hermitian operator is real, as can easily be checked from (\ref{weyltrans}).
 The prefactor (\ref{pref}) is the product of two terms: one arises from the Van Vleck propagator and the other is generated by the stationary phase method (i. e. an imaginary Gaussian integration).
 In the following, we shall keep the leading order in $\hbar$ only and the prefactor $\mathcal N(p,q)$ will be omitted.